odin-lang/Odin/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-# PLEASE POST THIS IN THE DISCUSSION TAB UNDER "PROPOSALS"
+# PLEASE POST THIS IN THE DISCUSSION TAB UNDER "PROPOSALS" OR "IDEAS/REQUESTS"

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]